Glass (2019 film): Plot

 Mrs. Price, Casey, and Joseph arrive at Raven Hill just as Elijah, Kevin, and David escape.
 Ellie, also witnessing the fight, calls an armed SWAT team to move in on the superhumans.
-David and The Beast fight in the Raven Hill parking lot, before Elijah tells The Beast that David's weakness is water, at which point Joseph reveals that Kevin's father died in the train wreck that Elijah caused.
+David and The Beast battle at the Raven Hill parking lot, before Elijah tells The Beast that David's weakness is water, at which point Joseph reveals that Kevin's father died in the train wreck that Elijah caused.
 The Beast thanks Elijah for contributing to his creation by making it so that Kevin was raised solely by his abusive mother, before mortally wounding Elijah for manipulating the situation that led to Kevin's abuse.
 He throws David into a water storage tank, but David is able to break through the side, drenching the surrounding area.
 Casey manages to bring out Kevin's dormant original personality, at which point a sniper fatally shoots him, and Kevin dies in Casey's arms.
-While SWAT officers drown David in a flooded pothole, Ellie reveals she is part of a clandestine organization that due to fear has been suppressing the existence of superhumans for millennia by tracking and killing those with superhuman abilities.
+While SWAT officers drown David in a flooded pothole, Ellie reveals she is part of a clandestine organization that has been suppressing the existence of superhumans for millennia by tracking and killing them.

 In the aftermath, Ellie deletes the surveillance footage of the confrontation and makes plans to move on to investigate the next case of suspected superhumans.
 However, when she overhears a group of comic book readers discussing the tropes of a super-genius mastermind, she realizes Elijah must have had a secret plan and discovers he arranged for the Raven Hill surveillance footage of the fight to be live-streamed to a private website, leaving her and her organization defeated.
 Mrs. Price, Joseph, and Casey each receive a copy of the footage and release it to the public, exposing the existence of superhumans.